Guide for Moderators

 - References & Further Reading

 Thank you for your efforts to help make ICMB XI a great experience!
-Your role as a moderator is crucial to ensure each session runs smoothly, presenters have a smooth, easy experience, and everyone gets the best opportunity to learn and share their research.
+Your role as a moderator is crucial to ensure each session runs smoothly, presenters have a positive experience, and everyone gets the best opportunity to learn and share their research.

 As the moderator, you have a responsibility to the presenters and to the audience to ensure everyone's time and experience is respected, and that everyone is able to fully participate.